matthjs/WasteSPP/README.md

 ## About The Project

-This project contains an automated pipeline that given a project from GitHub extracts the components based on the dependency graph and labels them based on the files in each components.
+This project contains an automated pipeline that given a project from GitHub extracts the components based on the dependency graph and labels them based on the files in each component.
 The end result is a dataframe containing information on the components and the files that that they are comprised of.

 ## Getting started